 … but it's not.
 Recaldent is a milk-derived protein that releases calcium and phosphate, which enamel can then absorb.
 It's often recommended for people with dry mouths since it does not irritate dry mouths like some other toothpastes.

 However, if you have a lactose allergy talk to a professional before you use Recaldent.
 Because it is milk-derived, it may cause an allergic reaction if you have issues with other dairy products.

 Hydroxyapatite is a naturally occurring form of the mineral calcium apatite, also known as calcium phosphate.
 Oh hey, that's the same stuff your enamel is made out of!
 So it's no surprise that hydroxyapatite helps to replenish the calcium and phosphorus lost to acids on your teeth.
 It can also reduce plaque, minimize bleeding gums, and reduce the bacteria found in your mouth.

 Never heard of it before?
 You're not alone.
 Maybe that's because once upon a time it was a secret!
 NASA started sending this up to space to help out astronauts.
 Hanging out in a no-gravity environment caused astronauts to lose minerals in their teeth and bones, so NASA introduced hydroxyapatite to repair those lost minerals.

 How do I pick the right remineralization strategy for my teeth?

 Next time you're in the toothpaste aisle, be ready for some serious decision fatigue.
 There will be dozens of brands, ingredients, and claims to sift through.
 Yet there's no good way to help you hone in on the best toothpaste for your mouth.

-In the next few weeks we'll be launching a mouth assessment kit so you can understand the composition of your mouth (using science) and pick the right oral care products to help you not only fight, but prevent things like tooth decay.
+Get your free at-home dental assessment kit 📦so you can understand the composition of your mouth (using science) and pick the right oral care products to help you not only fight, but prevent things like tooth decay.